-12-1-83 JURISDICTION.
+12-1-91 JURISDICTION.
 “Jurisdiction”, without modification, means “state”.
 (66-1-4.9 NMSA 1978)

-12-1-84 LANED ROADWAY.
-“Laned Roadway” means a roadway which is divided into two or more clearly marked lanes for vehicular traffic.
+12-1-92 LANED ROADWAY.
+“Laned Roadway” means a roadway that is divided into two or more clearly marked lanes for vehicular traffic.
 (66-1-4.10 NMSA 1978)

-12-1-85 Law Enforcement Agency Designated by the Division “Law Enforcement Agency Designated by the Division” means the law enforcement agency indicated on the dismantler’s notification form as the appropriate agency for the receipt of the appropriate copy of that form.
+12-1-93 Law Enforcement Agency Designated by the Division.
+“Law Enforcement Agency Designated by the Division” means the law enforcement agency indicated on the dismantler’s notification form as the appropriate agency for the receipt of the appropriate copy of that form.
 (66-1-4.10 NMSA 1978)

-12-1-86 Lawful Status “Lawful Status” means the legal right to be present in the United States, as that phrase is used in the federal REAL ID Act of 2005.
+12-1-94 Lawful Status.
+“Lawful Status” means the legal right to be present in the United States, as that phrase is used in the federal REAL ID Act of 2005.
 (66-1-4.10 NMSA 1978)

-12-1-87 LICENSE OR LICENSE TO OPERATE A MOTOR VEHICLE.
+12-1-95 LICENSE OR LICENSE TO OPERATE A MOTOR VEHICLE.
 “License” or “License to Operate a Motor Vehicle” means any driver's license or any other license or permit to operate a motor vehicle issued under, or granted by, the laws of this state or other jurisdiction recognized under the laws of New Mexico, pertaining to the authorizing of persons to operate motor vehicles and includes a REAL ID-compliant driver's license and a standard driver's license including (66-1-4.10 NMSA 1978):